Perim: Perim under British rule

+Island under Southern Yemeni control

 Soon after independence in November 1967, South Yemen extended its territorial waters to 12 miles, which would include the waters between Perim and the mainland.
 Despite fears expressed by the British government and others, there was no interference with international shipping, until 1971 when the new radical Marxist government of what was now the People's Democratic Republic of Yemen (PDRY) allowed a group of PFLP guerillas to attack an Israel-bound tanker in the Bab-el-Mandeb from Perim.
 During the October War, South Yemeni artillery on Perim, along with Egyptian naval units, imposed an undeclared blockade at the southern entrance of the Red Sea.
 However, after the 1973 blockade, there were to be no further cases of interference with international shipping.
 The PDRY established close political and military ties with the Soviet Union which resulted in Soviet naval forces gaining access to the former British naval base at Aden as well as to the islands of Perim and Socotra.
 This strong Soviet military presence faded rapidly after the 1986 military coup in South Yemen and the advent of Perestroika under Mikhail Gorbachev.

-Perim Island Airbase

-Perim Island Airbase is located on Perim Island within the Bab el-Mandeb strait; the strait being crucial to Saudi oil production, with Saudi Arabia making up 12-17% of the industry, the largest share by any one sovereign nation.
-Perim Island is strategically located at the exit of the Red Sea, and at the tail end of the Suez Canal, leading to the recent creation of an airbase.
-The UAE and Saudi Arabia are both allies of Yemen, but as a result of Yemen's civil war keeping control of its own sovereign territory has become a struggle.
-The UAE and Saudi Arabia are both accused of taking advantage of this, Saudi Arabia due to its increasing military presence in Socotra Island, and the UAE due to Khalifa bin Zayed Al Nahyan's efforts to obtain a 20-year lease to Perim Island.
-Further backing to Abdrabbuh Mansur Hadi's claims, UAE based tugboats have been reported to be shipping materials to Perim Island to aid the construction of the airbase.